Unveiling March's Birthstones: Aquamarine and Bloodstone

 On the spendy end of the spectrum, blue diamonds may have a look similar to aquamarine.
 However, due to their rarity, they are incredibly expensive.

 Bloodstone doesn't have as many close matches.
 While some other pieces of jasper can have a similar look, that's commonly about it.
-Amazonite, aventurine, jade, and malachite can have the right deep green colouring, but don't have the red spots or veining.
+Amazonite, aventurine, jade, and malachite can have the right deep dark green color but don't have red spots or veining.
 The veining in gaspeite can look red, but the green colour of the stone is usually too bright, coming in closer to an apple or lime green.

 Luckily, while bloodstone isn't as widely used in jewelry as aquamarine, pieces featuring the stone aren't usually overly expensive.
 As a result, getting a genuine article is affordable for many shoppers.

 March Birthstone FAQs

 The original birthstone for March is believed to be bloodstone, according to historical listings.
 Bloodstone, with its distinctive dark green colour with red spots, has been associated with March since ancient times.
 Aquamarine was the second birthstone added and is now considered the primary modern birthstone for the month.

 What Zodiac is aquamarine gem?

 Aquamarine is associated with the Zodiac sign Pisces, typically covering February 19 to March 20.
 Some also link it to Aries, which starts on March 21, due to its position as a March birthstone.

 Aquamarine has long been considered a stone of good luck and protection.
 Sailors, in particular, would carry aquamarine to ensure a safe and prosperous journey across stormy seas.
 In broader metaphysical contexts, it's thought to bring good luck and a happy marriage.